ebradley12/Band-Camp-Tracker/terraform/README.md

 ## **Contents**

+### **File Structure**
+The terraform files are organised based on their function.
+The full file structure can be seen below.

 ### **Scripts**
 1. **`pipeline.tf`**
     - Configure IAM roles and policies to grant permissions for Lambda and other AWS services.